pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 ## Exercises

-The challenge for each of these exercises is to complete them with as few lines of code as possible (whitespace and comments don't count)!
+The challenge for each of these exercises is to complete them in as few lines of code as possible!

+> You can find example answers to the exercises in `04_numpy/.solutions`.

 <a class="anchor" id="load-an-array-from-a-file-and-do-stuff-with-it"></a>